Exopy/exopy/docs/source/dev_guide/glossary.rst

 contribute new capabilities to existing plugin.

 The manifest of a plugin is written in an enaml file (.enaml).
-It must be given an id (which must be unique and is a dot sepearated string :
+It must be given an id (which must be unique and is a dot separated string, ex:
 'ecpy.app.logging') and can have a two kind of children :
 - ExtensionPoint children are used to declare points to which other plugin can contribute to extend the plugin capabilities.
 The extension point needs an